Last Updated on October 29, 2020 by Nancie

 Location, Location, Location.
 This is as true for bird feeders as it is to restaurants we humans visit.
 You can have a great, well-designed feeder with fresh appealing food and get no or very few birds if the location is wrong.
 And squirrels will eat your suet if you don’t consider them when you pick a spot for your feeder.

 When I get a new feeder, I sometimes try several spots until I find where it works best.
 This post looks in depth at what suet strategies didn’t work in my yard, which ones partially worked and what worked well.
 I put them in a lot of wrong spots before I found what I think is the right spot.

 If you would rather skip right to my current suet feeder location, check out my Best Way to Hang a Suet Feeder post.

 Avoiding Bird Window Collisions

-First, when locating any feeder, you need to think about your windows.
+Before getting to specific location suggestions, first think about your windows.
 Window glass reflects plants and sky, which can confuse birds.
 To minimize birds hitting your windows (which can kill birds), feeders should be either within three feet of a window or more than thirty feet away.
 The idea is that a startled bird can’t get up enough speed to hurt themselves badly from three feet away.
 And windows are less likely to be seen as a fly-through at distances of thirty feet away.